getjoystick/joystick-unity/README.md

     }
 }
 ```
-Fetching Config Content using List of ContentConfigData
+Fetching Config Content using List of ContentDefinitionData

 ```C#
 using JoystickRemote;